acifer/wikiconflict/README.md

 4. /bykau_change_object
 5. /annotation

-## Steps of analysis
+## Steps of analysis:

-### 1.Downalod the Article
+### 1.Download the Article
-We use tokens from [WikiWho API]() to identify edited tokens, so first step requirs to downlaod all the content of the article.
+We use tokens from [WikiWho API]() to identify edited tokens, so first step requires to download all the contents of the target article.
 Tokenised content of the article can be downloaded using the [notebook](./notebooks/1_download_rev_content.ipynb) which is saved in the data/content directory for next steps of analysis.

 ### 2. Ceate Change Object

-From the edited tokens downlaoded in the data/content directory we create change vector using the using the notebook [2_create_change_object-v2.ipynb](./notebooks/2_create_change_object-v2.ipynb).
+From the edited tokens downloaded in the data/content directory, we create change vector using the notebook [2_create_change_object-v2.ipynb](./notebooks/2_create_change_object-v2.ipynb).
 This notebook saves the identified change object in the directory   data/change objects

 ### Create Change Vector

 Next step is to transform Change Objects stored in /data/change objects into 600 dimensional Change Vector using pre trained word vectors downloaded from [fast text](https://github.com/facebookresearch/fastText/blob/master/docs/pretrained-vectors.md).
 The notebook  [3_create_change_vector-v3.ipynb](./notebooks/[3_create_change_vector-v3.ipynb]) creates different change vectors corresponding to different values of parameter, *context_length*.
 All of these change vectors are saved in data/change_vector directory.
 Change vector is created using neighbouring tokens of change vectors and *context_length* equals to number of tokens in left and right used to create change vectors.
-Corresponsing to different values of *context_length* we get different Change Vectors for same Change Object.
+Corresponding to different values of *context_length* we get different Change Vectors for same Change Object.

 ### Cluster and Evaluate
-Change Vectors saved in data/change_vector corresponnding to different values of *context_legth* us used create DBSCAN cluster.
+Change Vectors saved in data/change_vector corresponnding to different values of *context_length* us used create DBSCAN cluster.
 These clusters are first evaluated using both intrinsic and extrinsic mechanism.
 Finally we compare our cluster to one created by re-implementation of Bykau. et. al. DBSCAN has two parameters eps and min_samples which when combined with context_length gives us three paramters of our model against which we evaluate our model.